All baptized members, be they

 Important Calendar Dates for Clergy

-We've also got a couple clergy continuing education events coming up this spring, Sermon Preparation for Lent and The New Media Landscape: A New Context for Preaching.
-Learn more information about these offerings and register for them here.
+We've also got a clergy continuing education event coming up this spring, The New Media Landscape: A New Context for Preaching.
+Learn more information about this offering and register for it here.

 Bishop's Visitation Guidelines & Forms